 2010 -Sydney – Australia

-My first steps into my backpacking life and the first of my Christmases abroad – 23rd of December and not only was I as far away from home as I could possibly get but I had gone from being frozen in London to being the hottest I have ever felt in a space of 24 hours.
+My first steps into my backpacking life and the first of my Christmases abroad was the 23rd of December 2010.
+Not only was I as far away from home as I could possibly get but I had gone from being frozen in London to being the hottest I have ever felt in a space of 24 hours.
 I purposely chose to arrive over Christmas, I wanted to experience something new, a warmer climate to experience it on the other side of the world.

 Summer for Christmas!

-What blew me away and I wasn’t prepared for this, was just how hot it was, Christmas in 38 degrees are you kidding me?
-I’m from England, it never gets this hot in the few days of summer let alone for Christmas.
+What blew me away and I wasn’t prepared for this, was just how hot it was.
 I was used to December teasing us with snow but giving us rain, sleet and bitter winds!
-The heat in a way took away the Christmas feel – Don’t get me wrong, there were decorations all over Sydney, a huge Christmas tree in Martin place, Christmas songs bellowing out from every direction; everything to do with Christmas was here, there was even a sea of people in Santa hats covering the harbor for boat cruises around Sydney harbor but it just felt weird.
+The heat in a way took away the Christmas feel.
+There was a sea of people in Santa hats covering the harbour for boat cruises around Sydney harbour but it just felt weird.

 Apart from the whether blowing my mind, it was an amazing Christmas that blew my expectations out the water.
 I had always imagined and seen bits on TV of what Christmas in Australia might be like, you know images of ‘shrimps on the barby’ or BBQ’s lining the streets all the way to the beach but the reality was much better than I expected.